rajendrag/ivarsa/README.md

 -------------------------
 - In one ssh session terminal, start the app directly in the foreground with ```node --debug ./bin/www```
 - v8 will try to bind to port 5858.
 You should see this message "debugger listening on port 5858" and NOT this message "Failed to open socket on port 5858, waiting 1000 ms before retrying
-- In a separate ssh session terminal , start the node-inspector web server node-inspector in the foreground.
+- In a separate ssh session terminal , start the node-inspector web server by issuing ```node-inspector``` in the foreground.
 - ```http://localhost:8080/debug?port=5858```